 This essential (yet underutilized) technique delivers juicy chicken every time.
 Flavor the poaching liquid very simply (garlic, salt and pepper, a bay leaf) so you can use the chicken in any number of recipes over the week like chicken salad or even this soup.

 When time is of the essence, remember to embrace "the meanwhile" and prep as you cook.
 Rather than prep all the ingredients before you get started on the soup, start with just the onion and garlic and then, while they cook, measure out the spices, rinse and drain the beans, and open the tomatoes and stock.
 If you also clean as you go, there will be hardly any dishes once dinner's ready.

 Want an easier way to approach your weeknight chicken dinner?
 Start by learning a few basic cooking techniques and then add a little inspiration (that's where we come in) — the possibilities are practically endless.
 This week we're sharing five recipes that build on basic techniques for quick and easy chicken dinners any night of the week.

 Easy One-Pot Chicken Taco Soup

 Heat the oil in a large Dutch oven over medium heat until shimmering.
 Add the onion and garlic, and cook, stirring occasionally, until tender, about 5 minutes.
 Add the chili powder, cumin, paprika, oregano, salt, and pepper, and cook until fragrant, about 1 minute.
-Add the broth, beans, and tomatoes, then stir to combine.
+Add the broth, beans, and tomatoes and their juices, then stir to combine.

 Add the chicken and bring to a boil.
 Reduce the heat to maintain a simmer, and simmer until the chicken is cooked through and registers an internal temperature of 165℉, 10 to 14 minutes, depending on the thickness of the chicken.